 A recent report revealed that 1 in 4 of us will experience a mental health problem each year.
 And with a focus on breaking the stigma about talking about our mental health - highlighted by campaigns such as the young Royal’s ‘Heads Together’ charity - looking after our mental wellbeing is firmly under the spotlight.

-Stress can threaten our mental health and general wellbeing.
+The pressures of juggling family, work, money and everything else that modern life has to throw at us can lead to stress and worry.
 In the same way that we take exercise to look after our physical health, it’s important to consider the steps we can all take to look after our mental health too.
 Here are some simple suggestions to promote better mental wellbeing:

 Make time to talk

 Talking about your feelings can help you stay in good mental health and deal with times when you feel troubled.
 Talking about your feelings isn’t a sign of weakness.
 It’s part of taking charge of your wellbeing and doing what you can to stay healthy.

 Exercise releases chemicals in your brain that make you feel good and regular exercise can boost your self-esteem and help you concentrate, sleep, look and feel better.
 Exercise also keeps the brain and your other vital organs healthy.
 Experts recommend that we should do about 30 minutes’ exercise at least five days a week.

 A change of scene is good for your mental health.
 A few minutes can be enough to de-stress you.
 Give yourself some ‘me time’.
 Taking a break may mean being very active or it might mean not doing very much at all.
 Try yoga or meditation, or just putting your feet up.

 There are strong links between what we eat and how we feel, for example, caffeine and sugar can have an immediate effect.
 But food can also have a long-lasting effect on your mental health.
 Your brain needs a mix of nutrients to stay healthy and function well, just like the other organs in your body.
 A diet that’s good for your physical health is also good for your mental health